Behavioural genetics: Animal studies

 Investigators in animal behaviour genetics can carefully control for environmental factors and can experimentally manipulate genetic variants, allowing for a degree of causal inference that is not available in studies on human behavioural genetics.
 In animal research selection experiments have often been employed.
 For example, laboratory house mice have been bred for open-field behaviour, thermoregulatory nesting, and voluntary wheel-running behaviour.
 A range of methods in these designs are covered on those pages.

 Behavioural geneticists using model organisms employ a range of molecular techniques to alter, insert, or delete genes.
 These techniques include knockouts, floxing, gene knockdown, or genome editing using methods like CRISPR-Cas9.
 These techniques allow behavioural geneticists different levels of control in the model organism's genome, to evaluate the molecular, physiological, or behavioural outcome of genetic changes.
-Animals commonly used as model organisms in behavioural genetics include mice, zebra fish, and the nematode species C. elegans.
+Animals commonly used as model organisms in behavioural genetics include mice, zebra fish, Drosophila, and the nematode species C. elegans.

-Machine learning and A.I. developments are allowing researchers to design experiments that are able to manage the complexity and large data sets generated, allowing for increasingly complex behavioral experiments.
+Machine learning and A.I. developments are allowing researchers to design experiments that are able to manage the complexity and large data sets generated, allowing for increasingly complex behavioural experiments.